Automattic/jetpack/projects/plugins/boost/app/assets/src/js/RULES.md

 ## Kebab Case
+In Svelte, files were named using Pascal case.

 As we migrate to React, we should migrate to Kebab case both in filenames and path names.
 Careful with case-sensitivity and committing to git.